The Witch Way

 The Witch Way is the branding for long-standing English bus route X43, which runs between Burnley and Manchester.
-The service is currently operated by Burnley Bus Company.
+The service is currently operated by The Burnley Bus Company.

 The route has operated continuously since 1948.
 It was previously operated by Ribble Motor Services, Stagecoach North West and Burnley & Pendle, while GM Buses briefly competed with Stagecoach on the route.
 During its history it has served several places no longer on the present route, including Bury and the Trafford Centre.

 The service was rebranded as The Witch Way in 2005 to coincide with the introduction of new vehicles.
 It had previously been branded as The X43 and before then was unbranded.
 Between 1982 and 1986 the route was known as Timesaver, with buses carrying dedicated liveries.

-In June 2020, the Burnley-Skipton section of the route was split into a new service, 'Pendle Wizz'.

 History

 Route X43 was introduced between Colne and Manchester by Ribble Motor Services in 1948, replacing another route between Burnley and Manchester.
 In the early 1950s it was extended to start from Skipton.
 In 1978, the route was rerouted to use the new M66 motorway, bypassing Bury.
 Some journeys continued to serve the traditional route, as route number 743.

 Ribble Motor Services was privatised in 1986 in a management buyout.
 In April 1989 it was sold to Stagecoach.
 In 1992, in response to competition on route 192, GM Buses used its Charterplan coaching subsidiary to compete with route X43 between Manchester and Burnley.
 The competition ended in 1994 following Stagecoach's withdrawal from route 192.
 Stagecoach went on to acquire the southern half of GM Buses in February 1996.

 For a short time in the late 1990s, the route operated through to Keighley, this ceased in 1999.
 In 1998 the route was extended south of Manchester to the Trafford Centre.
 A further change in 2000 saw the northern end of route X43 rerouted to avoid Barnoldswick, prompting some criticism from local residents.

 Stagecoach's operations in the Burnley area were sold to the Blazefield Group on 15 April 2001 and rebranded as Burnley & Pendle.
 In June 2001 one X43 journey in each direction was extended through to Skipton and Hawes on summer Sundays.
 This proved relatively successful, and the single-deck coach initially used was replaced by a double-decker.
 It continued to operate into 2003, but was withdrawn at the end of September.
 Fares on the route increased by 30% in the two years up to August 2004, prompting some passengers to abandon the route in favour of a car-sharing scheme.
 Despite this, the route saw an average of 12% yearly growth between 2001 and 2004.